DanielaRivkin/Mini-Project-network-security/README.md

 4. Click **Load unpacked** and select the project directory.
 5. The extension should now appear in your Chrome toolbar.

+*Important*:
+You will need to add your own **VirusTotal API key** to the project for the live URL scanning feature to work.

 ## Purpose

-The purpose of this project was to explore basic web security principles by building a proactive defense tool within the browser,
+The purpose of this project was to practice web security concepts by building a real-world proactive protection tool,
-while practicing Chrome extension development and understanding real-world network threats.
+while gaining hands-on experience with Chrome extension development and threat intelligence APIs like VirusTotal.